Ipswich Grammar School: Early years

 IGS was opened on 25 September 1863 by Sir George Ferguson Bowen, Governor of Queensland.
 The School opened with 16 students, 4 staff and the inaugural Headmaster, Stuart Hawthorne, a graduate of the University of Sydney.

 The first curriculum reflected the traditional Grammar School education – it included Latin and Greek classics, mathematics, the various branches of liberal English education and, when circumstances permitted, teaching of the German and French languages.
 Student numbers fluctuated during the initial years, but settled between 70 and 80 in the 1870s.

 By the start of the 20th century, 36 students had graduated from IGS to various universities around Australia.
 In this time, a number of other Queensland grammar schools had opened, some under the auspices of the Grammar Schools Act – in the immediate region, these included Brisbane Grammar School in 1868, Gregory Terrace in 1875, Toowoomba Grammar School in 1877 and Nudgee College in 1891.

 When competition with Brisbane Grammar commenced, Australian rules football was the chosen code.
 The first competitive match between the two schools was played in 1870 under these rules – the outcome was a draw.
 These early games were exceptionally long – the match between IGS and Brisbane Grammar in 1876 commenced at 10.30am and ended at 2.30pm, at which time IGS had scored 6 goals to Brisbane Grammar's nil.

 Incidentally, rugby union was adopted as the official code in 1887, only to be replaced by rugby league when the Queensland Great Public Schools (GPS) system commenced in 1918.
 In 1928, the code was again changed to rugby union, where it has since stayed, although due to popular demand, Aussie Rules was reintroduced in 1995 as part of the Independent Schools Australian Rules Football Competition.

 Competitions between the Grammar Schools in these years became more frequent.
 In 1878, the first Inter-Grammar School sports held for Athletics were held, with IGS prevailing over Brisbane Grammar School and Toowoomba Grammar School.
 IGS won two successive grammar school rowing regattas in 1891 and 1892, but floods in Ipswich destroyed the School's rowing shed and equipment and IGS has not competed in rowing competition since.

 The first tennis match between IGS and Brisbane Grammar was played in 1893, with IGS emerging victorious.
-IGS also claimed victory in the first cricket match between the two schools – but the actual scores have been lost.
+IGS also claimed victory in the first cricket match between the two schools – but the actual scores have been lost to time.